fredpower44/T-Rex-Tutorial/README.md

                  - ip         : 2.2.2.2
                    default_gw : 1.1.1.1
 ```
 T-Rex is now configured to map port 0 and port 1 to veth1 and veth2 respectively.
+You can add any network interfaces that you would like (eth, tap, veth, br, etc.).
+Just make sure to increase the port_limit

 ## Running T-Rex
 To run T-Rex, simply execute this command.